-less than 34.5kV).15 This interpretation is supported by A.A.C.
+This interpretation is supported by A.A.C.
 R15-5-128 which presumptively classifies machinery and equipment used to facilitate the production of voltages up to 34.5kV as part of a distribution system and those used to facilitate the production of more than 34.5kV as part of a distribution or transmission system depending on how the machinery and equipment are used.

-In this case, the mounting and module system and the electrical collection system constitute the solar electrical generation plant.
+In this case, the mounting and module system and electrical collection system constitute the solar electrical generation plant as that is the part of the system that is essential for electrical power generation.
 The PV modules which are mounted on the mounting system generates electricity when exposed to sunlight and the collection system collects all the electrical power generated and converts it from DC to AC current.
 Those systems together generate electricity.
-However, in this case, the Project electrical generation plant has the potential of producing only 12.47kV16 and there is no substation associated with the plant.
-As a result, none of the machinery and equipment used in the installation of the mounting, module and collection system constitute machinery and equipment used directly in producing electrical power for purposes of qualifying for the deduction under A.R.S. § 42-5061(B)(4) and to A.R.S. § 42-5075(B)(8)(b).
+For all three projects under consideration in this ruling (, and ), the electrical generation has the potential to produce 34.5kV21 prior to the substation.
+As a result, all machinery and equipment comprising the mounting, module and collection systems constitute machinery and equipment used directly in producing electrical power.
+Pursuant to A.R.S. § 42-5061(B)(4), Taxpayer may purchase such machinery and equipment tax exempt.
+In addition, pursuant to A.R.S. § 42-5075(B)(8)(b), Taxpayer may deduct from its tax base the income it receives to cover the purchase of such exempt machinery and equipment.

-2. Whether gen-tie installation includes machinery and equipment used directly in transmitting or distributing electrical power?
+2. Whether substation and gen-tie systems include machinery and equipment used directly in transmitting or distributing electrical power?

-In this case, the Project will not have a substation but it will have gen-tie components.
-Listed below are the gen-tie details:
+In this case, all three projects will have substations associated with them as well as gen-tie components.
+The substation "steps up" voltages from lower to higher levels for interconnection purposes.
+Listed below are the substation capacity and gen-tie details: